 Thirty-five years later, grandson Luigi Frangiosa inherited the family wine estate.
 Under Luigi’s careful guise, intensive soil studies were done and the vineyards were replanted with Sangiovese clones, Merlot, Cabernet Sauvignon, Syrah and other local red varietals.

-I had the pleasure of meeting Luigi and his lovely sister Gessica for a private wine tasting and cellar tour in March.
-Luigi was delightful –he was easy going, kind and humble, speaking slowly in Italian, with a twinkle in his eyes.
+I had the pleasure of meeting Luigi and his sister Gessica for a private wine tasting and cellar tour.
+Luigi was gracious, kind and humble, speaking slowly in Italian, with a twinkle in his eyes.

-In the tasting room I was welcomed with a large piatta (plate) of salume, proscuitto, pecorino, pane (bread) and fresh olive oil from the podere.
-Four bottles of the estate wine were opened and presented.
-Ah….what a treat!
-We tasted the 2010 Vino Nobile (great everyday balanced Sangiovese/Merlot blend), the 2009 Rosso di Montacpulciano (an interesting blend of Sangiovese, Caniolo, and Merlot), and the Santo Pellegrino Toscana IGT (a blend of Cabernet, Shiraz, Merlot and Sangiovese).
-But, my favorite was the 2007 Vigna Scianello, which was 100% Sangiovese!
-It was perfetto!
+In classic Italian fanfare, I was welcomed with a large piatta (plate) of salume, proscuitto, pecorino, pane (bread) and fresh olive oil from the podere.
+Four bottles of the estate wine were presented ~ the 2010 Vino Nobile (Sangiovese/Merlot blend), the 2009 Rosso di Montacpulciano (Sangiovese, Caniolo, and Merlot), the 2010 Santo Pellegrino Toscana IGT (Cabernet, Shiraz, Merlot and Sangiovese) and the 2007 Vigna Scianello, (100% Sangiovese).

-I will always feel like a special invited guest at La Ciarliana and will definitely return to visit my new amico, Luigi, and to share a glass of his wonderful Vino Nobile! www.laciarliana.it
+I will always feel like a special invited guest at La Ciarliana and will definitely return to visit my new amico, Luigi, and to share a glass of his wonderful Vino Nobile!
+Private wine tastings and specialized vineyard experiences are available by appointment. www.laciarliana.it